kimmobrunfeldt/drydoc/readme.md

 def include(path, render=True):
     """Returns another document located in path.
-Set render=False if you don't want to render the document.
+Set render=False if you don't want to render the document. path is relative to the document, or it can be full path.
     """
 ```